m9tadeo/real-estate-price-prediction/README.md

 ![alt text](https://github.com/m9tadeo/real-estate-price-prediction/blob/main/data_analysis/fig_3.png)

 Task # 3 is to create a Machine Learning model to predict prices on Belgium's real estate sales.

+After evaluating the data for what can be used for model training, I ended up with a working dataset of 991 rows and 20 columns.

+1 column is the target ('y').
+I considered 5 columns as categorical data and the rest are either continuous or ranked data.

 ## INSTALLATION